-Rep. Valdez A. Fiscal Christina Van Winkle | 303-866-6289 Analyst: Christina.VanWinkle@state.co.us
+Rep. Valdez A. Fiscal Christina Van Winkle | 303-866-6289 Analyst: Christina Van Winkle @state.co.us

-PUC MODERNIZE ELECTRIC TRANSMISSION INFRASTRUCTURE Bill Topic: Summary of □ TABOR Refund Fiscal Impact: ☐ State Transfer This bill creates the Colorado Electric Transmission Authority, requires transmission utilities to join a Regional Transmission Organization, and expands the authority to install broadband facilities on an electric utility easement.
-It also requires the Public Utility Commission to approve a utility's application to build certain new transmission facilities within 180 days.
-The bill will increase state and local expenditures and create a new statutory public entity.
-Appropriation For FY 2021-22, the bill requires an appropriation of \$0.5 million to the Department of Summary: Regulatory Agencies.
-This fiscal note reflects the introduced bill.
-Fiscal Note
+Analyst: Christina.VanWinkle@state.co.us Bill Topic: PUC MODERNIZE ELECTRIC TRANSMISSION INFRASTRUCTURE Summary of ☐ TABOR Refund Fiscal Impact: ☐ State Transfer This bill creates the Colorado Electric Transmission Authority, requires transmission utilities to join organized wholesale markets, and expands the authority to install broadband facilities on an electric utility easement.
+It also requires the Public Utility Commission to issue a final order concerning a utility's application to construct or expand transmission facilities within 180 days.
+The bill may increase state revenue, will increase state and local expenditures, and creates a new statutory public entity.
+Appropriation For FY 2021-22, the bill requires an appropriation of up to \$0.5 million to the Summary: Department of Regulatory Agencies.
+Fiscal Note This fiscal note reflects the introduced bill, as amended by the Senate Transportation Status: and Energy Committee.